pavolkmet/ScrollViewSectionKit/README.md

 ### Row - Background Color

-You can customize the appearance of row by applying different background colors using the `scrollViewRowBackgroundColor(_ color: Color)` modifier.
+You can customize the appearance of row by applying different background colors using the `scrollViewRowBackgroundColor(_ color: Color?)` modifier.
 This modifier can be used per section or per row.

 In the following example the second row of the first section uses the `.blue.opacity(0.28)` background color because it is set as part of row.
 The first row of the second section, on the other hand, uses `.green.opacity(0.28)` background color because the entire section uses this modifier and the last row of the second section uses the `.orange.opacity(0.28)` background color.